roman-milk/roman-milk.github.io/a-secretary-changed.md

  I heard Miss Tanya step in front of me, and I felt hands opening my ass up.
 I asssumed it was that Kiana sister, spreading my cheeks apart.
 My well lubed and oiled up cheeks.
 Miss Tanya then leaned down and whispered, "I like you pledge, don't disappoint me, take this like a good little slut."

  Before I could process that, I felt a thick object wiggling its way up my ass.
 Very thick.
 I groaned a bit and arched my back.
 The very truth of the matter was that despite being very sexual, I had never done anything anal.
 For my first time, I was taking a very thick, very long plug up my tight virgin ass.
-Report_Story #2